Why Should Big Breeds Have All the Fun?

 Pet gear companies are finally catching up to demand.
 K9 Sport Sack offers both forward and back-carrying adjustable packs for dogs, designed for dogs to rest in their natural “begging” position.
 They recommend giving dogs a 15-minute rest break outside the pack for every 45 continuous minutes they’re in it.
 Other brands creating wearable dog-carriers include Outward Hound, Ruffit, and Pawaboo.

-Amy McCaffree is special section editor and Out There Kids columnist.
-When she was kid, she carried her pet Chihuahua on longer walks, holding it like a chicken, when needed.
+Amy McCaffree is digital editor and Out There Kids columnist.
+When she was kid, she carried her pet Chihuahua on longer walks, , when needed, holding it like a chicken.
 Now she hikes with her Siberian husky, Kenai.

 [Feature photo courtesy of Megan Ferney.]